oras-project/rust-oci-client/README.md

 [![oci-distribution documentation](https://docs.rs/oci-distribution/badge.svg)](https://docs.rs/oci-distribution)

+> HEADS UP!
+If you have contributed to this repository or already have cloned the git repo, we recently
+> cleaned out our git history of some large blobs.
+However, this means we mucked with history.
+Please
+> reclone the repository to avoid any problems when contributing.
+See #18 for more details

 This Rust library implements the
 [OCI Distribution specification](https://github.com/opencontainers/distribution-spec/blob/master/spec.md),
 which is the protocol that Docker Hub and other container registries use.